Afjust/esp32-imu-gesture-recognition/README.md

 - Each CSV should contain only the target gesture.
 Exclude preparation movements, pauses, and hand changes.
 - Keep the start point, end point, motion amplitude, and grip direction consistent within each class.
-- Record `idle` under several realistic stationary poses instead of using only one pose.
+- Record idle under several realistic stationary poses instead of using only one pose.
 - Balance the class sample counts and check for duplicate or highly similar recordings.
 - Split data by recording session, subject, or device whenever possible to reduce leakage.
-- After regenerating `data.npz`, retrain, requantize, and remeasure.
+- After regenerating data.npz, retrain, requantize, and remeasure.
 Do not reuse accuracy from an older dataset version.

 In a historical experiment, the **70% pruned version reached a maximum accuracy of 100%**.
 This shows that a smaller model can achieve very high accuracy on a high-quality, distribution-consistent dataset.
 However, 100% often also indicates limited test-set difficulty and should not be presented as cross-user generalization without a separate independent test.
 Include the matching confusion matrix, dataset split, and training log when reporting this result.